Six Flags Great Adventure: Plaza del Carnaval

 This area was originally part of Frontier Adventures, and was also called "Hernando's Hideaway" for the opening of Rolling Thunder.
-This section of the park has heavy Spanish influences, including music, lights, and various structures including the station for El Toro.
+This section of the park has heavy Spanish and Latin American influences, including music, lights, and various structures including the station for El Toro.
 The whole area is very festive and is filled with vibrant colors, stucco buildings, and Spanish tile roofs.